loco-philippe/NTV/README.md

     nat--->|to NTV|ntv
 ```

-The conversion between native entity and JSON-text is reversible (round trip).
+The conversion between native entity and JSON-text is reversible (lossless round trip).

 ```python
 In [6]: loc_and_date = {'newyear': date(2023, 1, 2), 'Paris': Point(2.3, 48.9)}